pixelize/webpack-html-boilerplate/README.md

 Webpack HTML boilerplate
 -------
 A simple webpack html boilerplate including some tools for your front-end development.
 The goal of this boilerplate is to get a ready to go template for starting any web project.
+The mail app includes a basic template coded with [MJML](https://github.com/mjmlio/mjml), a powerful framework designed for developing responsive email with ease.

 Tools included :